naomixnyc/WriteBoard-express/README.md

   ```

 - **POST** `/articles/:id/comments`
   Adds a comment to the specified article.
-The author field (referenced by their _id) is optional.
+The author field is referenced by their _id)

   **Request Body:**
   ```json